Indigenous history of Moreland

 For most of the year, the Woi wurrung lived in groups of between 20 and 50 people.
 They assembled as a clan or larger group only a few times a year to have celebrations or conduct business.
 Food resources did not allow large gatherings too often or for too long.
 During the rest of the year the groups moved around their own territory looking for food.
 In summer they went to the coast and river flats.
 In winter, they sheltered in the hills from the wind and rain.

 Heads of families carefully planned group moves according to the season.
 Each day was a food quest: hunting kangaroos, emus and possums, catching fish and eels and gathering edible plants.
 On good days when there was plenty of food, groups spent about four hours collecting and preparing food.
 The rest of the day was spent talking, sleeping and story telling.
-Aborigines were not farmers – they had no need to be.
+Aboriginal and Torres Islander people were not farmers – they had no need to be.
 There was plenty of food to be hunted or gathered.

 The Woi wurrung had a religious relationship to their land, participating in corroborees and sacred ceremonies on Merri Creek.
 They played games too – wrestling, throwing boomerangs and playing 'Mamgrook'.
 Two sides played this ball game.
 A round ball made of rolled possum skin tied up with kangaroo sinew was kicked high in the air.